 Granny Smith apples improve gut bacteria and reduce inflammation

-And, that’s because, researchers recently uncovered evidence that this tart green variety is superior to other types of apples in building a community of healthy bacteria in the colon.
+(NaturalHealth365) An apple a day may keep the doctor away, but – as a bonus – apples will greet good gut bacteria with open arms.
+And that’s because researchers recently uncovered evidence that apples build a community of healthy bacteria in the colon.
 This is due to their high content of non-digestible compounds, including fiber and polyphenols.

-Scientists have found that the colons of obese animals contain a different bacterial make up than the bacterial communities found in the colons of their skinnier counterparts.
+Scientists found that the colons of obese animals contain a different bacterial makeup than the bacterial communities found in the colons of their skinnier counterparts.

-All apples, but the Granny Smith variety in particular, are known to promote the growth of healthy bacteria found in the colon.
-This is because of their high volume of non-digestible compounds, such as dietary fiber and polyphenols, as well as the comparatively low levels of available carbohydrates.
+All apples, but the Granny Smith variety, in particular, are known to promote the growth of healthy bacteria found in the colon.
+This is because of their high volume of non-digestible compounds, such as dietary fiber and polyphenols, and the comparatively low levels of available carbohydrates.

-The non-digestible compounds remain intact throughout the digestive process prior to reaching the colon.
+The non-digestible compounds remain intact throughout the digestive process before reaching the colon.
 Upon their arrival, they are fermented by existing bacteria in the colon, aiding in the growth of friendly microbes in the gut.

 By unlocking ways to promote the growth of the so-called “good” bacteria while discouraging the presence of less desirable gut inhabitants, researchers are hoping to reduce the occurrence of diabetes and other metabolic disorders associated with obesity.

-Lead study author and food scientist Giuliana Noratto said that the non-digestible compounds in the Granny Smith apples actually changed the types and amounts of fecal bacteria normally exhibited by obese mice.
+Lead study author and food scientist Giuliana Noratto said that the non-digestible compounds in the Granny Smith apples actually changed the types and amounts of fecal bacteria commonly exhibited by obese mice.
 Instead, the mice exhibited bacterial growth typically found in the colons of lean mice.
-The study was published in a recent issue of the Food Chemistry journal.
+The study was published in the journal of Food Chemistry.

 The researchers hope the study results help consumers to target apple varieties most likely to reduce inflammation in the gut and promote a healthy bacteria community.